Details Cannot Body Wants: Creation

 Chin Woo Ping was a lecturer at the National University of Singapore (NUS).
-When Chin was writing the play, she already had the play's four concepts already in mind, as well as two images: one of a woman crawling on the floor with a trail of pots and pans and the other of a breast examination, with the latter inspired from her friends undergoing mastectomies.
+When she was writing the play, Chin already had the play's four concepts already in mind, as well as two images: one of a woman crawling on the floor with a trail of pots and pans and the other of a breast examination, with the latter inspired from her friends undergoing mastectomies.
 Although some parts of the play came from Chin's personal experiences, she claims that it is not entirely autobiographical, adding:

 "I didn't really set out to write a feminist play.
 But I always wanted to talk about women's intimate experiences which I feel nobody really deals with.
 One of the issues I wanted to address was that of the woman's body and what society imposes on us.
 We're made women, not born women."

 Chin also felt the success of the play relied on gaining the audience's sympathy for struggles women face in society.
 Before it was performed, the play was published in 1992, alongside a collection of 69 poems written by Chin (with some dating back to the 1960s) in The Naturalization of Camellia Song & Details Cannot Body Wants, a poetry anthology.